Phuctran-81/Inventory-Optimization/README.md

 Data integrity Verification: Used `COUNT(DISTINCT item)` grouped by store to ensure that no store lost product.
 Data consistency Verification:
 - Verifying data duplication by checking the composite key of `date` + `store` + `item` has zero duplicates, ensuring that the dataset will be accurate and not double-counted.
-- Checking data errors to ensure no null values.
+- Checking data errors to ensure no null values and no zero sales.
+Removed one row have zero sales.
 #### Data enrichment
 New drived columns were created to unlock deeper insight:
 - Temporal Feature: calculating new column such as week_calendar to enable calculate the weekly inventory, extracting weekday_name and weekday_number to enable calculate the seasonality of weekday sales, creating new column dwh_create_date to manage data daily updated.